Business Owners and Professional Partners have unique risks and needs not usually adequately covered by their private family insurance plans.

 Personal insurance applications are one of the very few areas in business life where an individual's personal health and lifestyle is mandatorily required to be disclosed.

 - Your private health and lifestyle history is considered an integral part of the insurance application and assessment process.
-This is because personal insurances are contracts between the life insured/policy owner and the life insurance company, so there's a legal Duty of Disclosure under the Insurance Contacts Act 1984 requiring the full and frank disclosure of all personal sensitive medical and personal health data.
+This is because personal insurances are contracts between the life insured/policy owner and the life insurance company, so there's a legal duty to take reasonable steps not to mislead under Section 20B of the Insurance Contracts Act, requiring the full and frank disclosure of all personal sensitive medical and personal health data.

 - Should an application for insurance be formerly declined, this can have unintended and long-lasting effects on so many areas that it becomes a risk to all future insurance.

-This is why you need a specialty financial adviser from unusualrisks to help an individual and their company through the process.
+This is why you need a specialty financial adviser from unusualrisks.com.au to help an individual and their company through the process.

 How it all comes together.